Coaching Staff At Grande Sports Academy

 Residential Advisor

-Prior to joining Grande Sports Academy, Bruce served as Assistant Director for the San Diego Surf from 2009-2012.
-During his tenure, Bruce successfully coached Cal South and Region IV Olympic Developmental Program teams and also served on the Education Staff for Cal South.
+Prior to joining Grande Sports Academy, Bruce served as assistant director for the San Diego Surf from 2009-2012.
+During his tenure, Bruce successfully coached Cal South and Region IV Olympic Development Program teams and also served on the education staff for Cal South.
+Before his position as assistant director for the San Diego Surf, Bruce held dual roles as the director of coaching for Women’s Premier Soccer League’s LA Rampage from 2007-2009 and the assistant coach at California State University at Northridge.

-Bruce’s involvement at high level youth programs resulted in numerous Championships.
-This includes being the ODP Regional Champions for consecutive years of 2004, 2005, 2006, 2007 and again in 2009.
-He led his team to the title of Cal South National Champions in 2004 and State National Cup Champions in 2007 and 2002.
+Bruce’s involvement at high-level youth programs resulted in numerous championships, including ODP Regional Champions in 2004, 2005, 2006, 2007 and 2009.
+He led his team to Cal South National Champions in 2004 and State National Cup Champions in 2002 and 2007.

 Director of Goalkeeping